photoprism/photoprism-docs/docs/user-guide/faq.md

 When deleting files manually, or using other applications, make sure to re-index your library (or run `photoprism purge` in a terminal).

+### I already indexed some files.
+Why are Folders, Calendar and Moments still empty? ###
+Folders, Calendar and Moments are populated at the end of the indexing process.